kubernetes/website/content/en/docs/concepts/services-networking/service.md

 ### Type ExternalName {#externalname}

-Services of type ExternalName map a service to a DNS name, not to a typical selector such as `my-service` or `cassandra`.
-You specify these services with the `spec.externalName` parameter.
+Services of type ExternalName map a Service to a DNS name, not to a typical selector such as `my-service` or `cassandra`.
+You specify these Services with the `spec.externalName` parameter.

 This Service definition, for example, maps the `my-service` Service in the `prod` namespace to `my.database.example.com`: